Activate customer lifecycle goals

 The definitions for each customer segment are business specific, so use your own definitions to organize your first-party data into each of these customer segments.

-Important: Verify all of your existing customer lists so that Google's detection is as accurate as possible.
+Verify all of your existing customer lists so that Google's detection is as accurate as possible.
 Without this information, Google Ads won't be able to identify which customers are in your desired segments.
 If you use a manager account (MCC), ensure automatic sharing is on.

 1. Set the value assigned to your customer segment.
 This is used in the New customer value mode.
-This is used in the New Customer Value Mode, High-Value New Customer Mode, Win-Back Mode, and High-Value Win-Back Mode.
+This is used in the New Customer Value Mode, High-Value New Customer Mode, Re-engagement Mode, and High-Value Re-engagement Mode.
 It is added to a customer's purchase conversion if they fall into one of your defined segments, which is reflected in reporting, but also helps Smart Bidding to optimize towards your desired customer segments.
 The higher this value is, the more the campaign will be optimized towards your specified customers.
 This value will be used by default in all campaigns that optimize to new customer acquisition or retention goals.
 Review the table below for our value-setting guidance.

 • If you’re unsure what your customer value should be, you can use the recommended value that’s suggested when you select the lifecycle goal.
 This recommended value is based on your average order value across your prior campaigns.
 Or, use the value-setting guidelines below.